Tobias-Fe/DHBW-UOIT_SmartAgriculture/README.md

 Install it by importing this project into your development platform.
 From there you can simply run the application.

+To reproduce the steps taken in our video navigate with your browser to either the localhost or an locall IP used by your virtual server.
+There choose the four corner coordinates of your filed by simply left-clicking on the map.
+The center point of your field will be displayed together with a weather icon resembling the current weather conditions on the field.
+A left-click on the icon provides you with a detailed report on the weather condition and with advice if irrigation should be started on basis of forecastet weather data.

 Contribute
 =================